leouieda/nene/README.md

 * **No-frills:** I don't want fancy built-in templates, blogging frameworks, etc. I'm mostly rolling my own templates.
+* **Templates have access to the entire content:** Not all generators allow any page to have access to the entire website content.
+Yes this can cause problems with memory, but memory is cheap and I need this feature.
 * **Allows templates in Markdown:** Using templating constructs in Markdown source files is extremely useful.
 I've only ever seen this in [Urubu][urubu].
 * **Reads data from non-Markdown sources:** Most generators only allow data to